duoduoao/AntimicrobialPrescriptionsProject/README.md

-# Antimicrobial Prescriptions System
+# Antimicrobial Prescriptions Project

-## System Overview
+## Backend Overview
 The **AntimicrobialPrescriptions** system is a **.NET Web API** designed to manage antimicrobial prescriptions in healthcare environments.
 It provides secure endpoints for creating, updating, and tracking prescriptions across their lifecycle stages.
+## Frontend Overview
+The **AntimicrobialPrescriptions.WebAngular** application is a healthcare managment system designed to facilitate the creation, review, and monitoring of antimicrobial prescriptions in clinical setting.The system implements a role-based workflow where clinicians can create and manage prescriptions, while infection control specialists can review and analyze prescription patterns for compliance and safety monitoring.

 ---